Oral Appliance Therapy Treatment Protocol

 In your consultation with a sleep specialist, you’ll review your symptoms, provide information on your family’s medical history, as well as your own medical history, and have a physical examination.
 It is especially helpful, if you sleep with a partner, to ask them about your sleep patterns.
 Ask them to write down what they recall about how you sleep (snoring, choking sounds, gasping sounds, etc.), since you would not know this information on your own.

 Following this consultation, your sleep specialist will perform a physical examination of your nose, mouth, and throat area, checking for any abnormal or large tissue.
-For adults, an enlarged soft palate or uvula could contribute to obstructive sleep apnea.
+In adults, an enlarged soft palate or uvula could contribute to obstructive sleep apnea.

 The next step is the sleep test.
 There are two options, determined by your sleep specialist: